Isolated System

 It is a place that gives you a mandated two weeks vacation for Christmas, aside from the other thirty days that you earn throughout the year.
 As much as Cadillac would like to convince you that this is un-American, you have to experience it to understand just how much difference a relaxed end to the year can make.
 There are showers at work if you choose to commute via bike or if you go for a run in the afternoons.
 You can buy a glass of wine at the restaurants, and sip it with colleagues while you sit outside with beautiful views of the Juras and the Alps to keep you company.

-Around CERN, you can live either in pretty little French villages nestled at the bases of mountains (my preference), or you can reside in Geneva, where the lake is always a short walk away and you can go in for a swim, or to sail, kayak or paddle-board, or take a leisurely Saturday morning cruise, or indeed, just sit by it's side, beer in hand, and watch the world go by.
+Around CERN, you can live either in pretty little French villages nestled at the bases of mountains (my preference), or you can reside in Geneva, where the lake is always a short walk away and you can go in for a swim, or to sail, kayak or paddle-board, or take a leisurely Saturday morning cruise, or indeed, just sit by its side, beer in hand, and watch the world go by.

 Perhaps I'm painting too idyllic a picture.
 No place on Earth is quite paradise, after all, but Geneva comes pretty damned close.
 Closer certainly than what a 21-year old guy from a filthy part of Delhi had ever experienced before.